Sign In / Sign Out

-Deferred Action for Childhood Arrivals (DACA) should begin by speaking with an ASU Financial Aid & Scholarship Services representative for more information.
+Deferred Action for Childhood Arrivals (DACA) students should begin by speaking with an ASU Financial Aid & Scholarship Services representative for more information.
 We also have a number of ASU Staff and Faculty who can assist with connecting you with resources.
 DREAMzone Allies are available throughout the four campuses to assist you.
-(My office is just one of many.)

 While you are a student at ASU, you are accountable for many things—above all, you are responsible for your own success.
 Fortunately, almost everything you need to know to succeed here is available online.
 Knowing deadlines is key when it comes to registration, financial aid, billing, and scholarships.
 Add deadlines to your calendar to help you keep on track.

 Student experiences outside the classroom are most impactful when connected to academic life.
 A range of programs is available to help students connect with classmates and professors, hone their leadership skills, and prepare for life at Arizona State University.